Do the preparation task first. Then read the article and do the exercises to check your understanding.

 We asked some Brits this question.
 This is what they said:

 I love April Fool’s Day.
 It can be really good fun.
 I love playing tricks on people and I don’t mind if people play tricks on me.
-It’s one day of the year you can be really silly and have a laugh and it’s okay.
-You have to be quite sensible for the other 364 days of the year, so I look forward to April 1st.
+It’s one day of the year you can be really silly and have a laugh and it’s OK.
+You have to be quite sensible for the other 364 days of the year, so I look forward to 1 April.

 April Fool’s Day is a great idea.
 It’s easy to forget the actual date and I always believe everything I read in the newspapers or watch on the TV news.
 I usually believe the big national hoaxes and it always makes me laugh afterwards.
 It’s good to remind us that maybe we shouldn’t always believe everything we hear in the news.